Pop. 1280: Plot

 The next day, county attorney Robert Lee Jefferson berates Nick for never making any arrests.
 Jefferson warns Nick that he will face a strong opponent in the coming election from Sam Gaddis.
 Nick replies that the people don't really want him to do his job, that they enjoy petty crimes such as gambling, public drunkenness, and prostitution, and that if he started to arrest people for such crimes he would have to arrest the whole town.
 He agrees that Gaddis is a man of moral character "regardless of all the rumors," planting the seed for those rumors to spread.

 Nick then goes to find Tom Hauck, the husband of Rose Hauck with whom Nick is having an affair.
 He finds Hauck drinking and fishing at the river and kills him with Hauck's own shotgun.
 Nick then tells Rose he has killed her husband; she is overjoyed, and they have passionate sex.

 In addition to Rose, Nick is also having an affair with Amy Mason.
 Whereas Rose is foul-mouthed and hypocritical, Amy is the only person in Pottsville that is beyond Nick's manipulation, which makes her more appealing to Nick than either Rose or his wife Myra.
 Nick comes up with a way to get rid of Myra, her brother Lennie, and Rose all at once.
 He manipulates Rose into telling Lennie that she has seen him having sex with Myra.
 Unbeknownst to Nick, Myra really is sleeping with Lennie, and confronts Rose at her house.
 Rose shoots both Myra and Lennie dead.

 Rose finally realizes the extent of her manipulation by Nick, but when she confronts him, he laughs at her and suggests that she flee town before her murders are discovered.
-Nick's inner monologue becomes increasingly delusional as he comes to believe he is Jesus Christ reincarnated to judge Pottsville.
-While the novel ends without Nick facing justice for any of his crimes, it becomes clear that he will soon descend into madness.
+Nick's inner monologue becomes increasingly delusional and confused as he comes to believe he is God's agent sent to exercise divine justice upon Pottsville.
+The novel ends with Nick being privately confronted by Sheriff Lacey's deputy for yet another betrayal.